pickup icon

 Gardening with Goatsbeard: Goatsbeard is a hardy perennial that dies back each winter, preparing to gorgeously return each spring.
 It’s tolerant of variable light and soil conditions but does particularly well in acidic soils with high organic matter.
 It does best with at least half-day shade, and tolerates sun provided the soil is moist enough.
 It spreads slowly by rhizomes to form attractive patches, so be sure to give it space to expand.
 Grow it with associates (those that naturally grow together and depend on each other), including Douglas-fir, western hemlock, western red cedar, vine maple, deer fern, maidenhair fern, inside-out flower, wild ginger, and western trillium.
 (Eileen M. Stark, Real Gardens Grow Natives)

-Photo Credit 2: Karli Del Biondo, Beetles and Bees
+Photo Credit 2 & 4 (foliage in pot, insect visiting flowers): Karli Del Biondo, Beetles and Bees

-Photo Credit 4: "Aruncus dioicus" by MeganEHansen is licensed under CC BY-SA 2.0
+Photo Credit 7 (flowering in the garden): "Aruncus dioicus" by MeganEHansen is licensed under CC BY-SA 2.0.